-(Moving from child labor to education)
+(Moving from child labor to education - by Hari Srinivasan)

 The headlines read, “Construction booms as India heads towards a Global Industrial Giant Status.”
 But behind this construction is the pitiful plight of the back breaking labor of thousands of brick kiln workers and their children.
 By its very nature, work in brick kilns is seasonal, - December through August, and 90% of its labor pool are migrant workers from neighboring areas (source districts).
 Workers pledge their labor and get an advance of Rs.
 45,000-70,000 from middlemen, at the time of employment.
 Brick kiln workers usually stay inside their work places for the entire season (7-8 months) and work around 12-14 hours per day, including 7 hours of nighttime work.
 Bonded labor is not uncommon in this line of work.